Cincinnati Bengals Quarterback Joe Burrow's Love Story With Olivia Holzmacher Is a True Touchdown - E! Online

-The Super Bowl hasn't even started, but Joe Burrow is already a winner in the game of love.
+He may not have reached the Super Bowl this year, but Joe Burrow is already a winner in the game of love.

-As the Cincinnati Bengals quarterback prepares to take on the Los Angeles Rams in the biggest game of his career, there's one person he can count on to be the biggest cheerleader: girlfriend Olivia Holzmacher.
+As the Cincinnati Bengals quarterback experienced another successful year in the NFL by reaching the AFC Championship Game, there was one person he could count on to be the biggest cheerleader: girlfriend Olivia Holzmacher.

 Back in August 2017, the pair officially started dating while both students at Ohio State.
 And although Joe transferred to Louisiana State University in 2019, their love kept growing stronger.
 In fact, when Joe was the first selection in the 2020 NFL Draft, Olivia was by his side cheering him on.

-"Tonight a new chapter starts for you!" she wrote on Instagram after the now 25-year-old was picked by the Cincinnati Bengals.
+"Tonight a new chapter starts for you!" she wrote on Instagram after the now 26-year-old was picked by the Cincinnati Bengals.
 "Thankful to be by your side Joe and to be a part of the past three seasons.
 I've had the best experiences and met the best people along the way."

 The Alphia Phi sorority member added, "So excited for what the future holds."

-That future includes Super Bowl 2022, which will be watched by millions of Americans across the country.
+That future includes plenty of more football.
 If the past is any indication—anyone remember Olivia's cut-out at Paul Brown Stadium?—Joe's girlfriend will have a front-row seating rooting for him.

 And while the couple isn't one to publicly showcase their love regularly, we found a few moments that are worth celebrating.
-Here's to catching footballs and feelings this game day.
+Here's to catching footballs and feelings as we gear up for Super Bowl Sunday on Feb.
+12.